zarianw/jonoondb_tutorial/docs/tutorial.md

   auto age = rs.GetInteger(rs.GetColumnIndex("age"));
 }
 ```
 ExecuteSelect() function can be used to issue SELECT statements.
 The functions returns a Resultset object.
-The rs.Next() moves to the next document in the resultset and will keep returning true until there are more documents avaiable in the resultset.
+The rs.Next() moves to the next document in the resultset and will keep returning true until there are more documents available in the resultset.

 Here is another example where we are using the some query constraints:
 ```c++